The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 Image: Open WebUI

-This one’s a little on the technical side.
-Ollama is a very popular back end tool, which essentially downloads the AI and runs it locally.
-Open WebUI adds a sleek, chat-style interface.
+Ollama has grown from a command-line tool into a full-featured platform for running AI locally.
+Its native desktop app (launched in mid-2025) provides a user-friendly interface for downloading and running models, making it far more accessible than before.
+Open WebUI adds a sleek, chat-style interface on top.
 Together, they deliver a powerful, fully local AI experience for Mac users who are after strong privacy and customization.
-This open-source combo lets you run advanced language models like Llama, Mistral and Gemma directly on your machine without sending data to external servers.
-The main drawback is the steeper learning curve.
-You’ll need to be pretty comfortable with basic terminal commands and managing your own model downloads.
+This open-source combo lets you run advanced language models like Llama, DeepSeek, Qwen and Gemma directly on your machine without sending data to external servers.
+For those who need more power, Ollama also offers a cloud option (Turbo at $20/mo) that can run larger models on datacenter hardware.

 Pros: